parminderunited/GBRDocs/become-a-validator/getting-started.md

 ```

 {% hint style="success" %}
-After running the script successfully, you will see your address in the [health](https://status.medifakt.network/) site.
+After running the script successfully, you will see your address in the [health](https://status.gbrscan.com/) site.
 {% endhint %}

 ### Step 5: Stake and/or delegate!

 #### Stake

-To stake FAKT tokens, all you should do is send your FAKT tokens to the Medifakt Consensus contract address over the Medifakt network from the validator address.
+To stake GBR tokens, all you should do is send your GBR tokens to the GBR20 Consensus contract address over the GBR20 network from the validator address.

 {% hint style="success" %}
-The Medifakt Consensus contract address: `0x786Aa3227317A2e513cFE20c5897F122650bd671`
+The GBR20 Consensus contract address: `0x786Aa3227317A2e513cFE20c5897F122650bd671`
 {% endhint %}

-The easiest way to do so, is to import your private key or key-store file to your favourite wallet \(for example Metamask\), switch network to Medifakt and send the FAKT tokens \(native tokens\) to the Consensus contract address.
+The easiest way to do so, is to import your private key or key-store file to your favourite wallet \(for example Metamask\), switch network to GBR20 and send the GBR tokens \(native tokens\) to the Consensus contract address.

 {% hint style="info" %}
 You can find your key-store \(containing your private key\) and the password for the created account in: